jolinababy/YayaRelax/README.md

 - 日常冥想、情绪管理

+---

-# 小鸭梨 · Yaya Pear
+# 小鸭梨 · YayaRelax
 A gentle healing app that relieves stress with music.

 ## 🌟 Introduction
-Yaya Pear uses soft music to help users relax, relieve anxiety and pressure in daily life, and find inner peace.
+YayaRelax uses soft music to help users relax, relieve anxiety and pressure in daily life, and find inner peace.

 ## ✨ Features
 - 🌿 **Mindfulness Meditation** – Guided meditation with calming music